 If you’re in the wrong, the insurer will either pay to fix your mistake or compensate your client if that’s not possible.

-If you visit clients’ premises (whether it’s for an hour’s meeting or daily on a six-month contract) or they visit yours, and there’s an accident that’s your fault, you could be held liable.
+If you visit clients’ premises (whether it’s for an hour’s meeting or on a daily basis for six months) or they visit yours, and there’s an accident that’s your fault, you could be held liable.

-This insurance covers the cost of your day in court and any compensation paid owing to your client.
+This insurance covers the cost of your day in court and any compensation owed to your client.

-The clue’s in the name and you only need employers’ liability (EL) insurance if you have actual employees.
+The clue’s in the name when it comes to employers’ liability (EL) insurance.
+You only need it if you have actual employees.

 So, if you find yourself in the lucky position that you have too much work, and you hire others to lighten the load, you’ll need to protect them with EL.
 It covers you against claims of injury or illness made by employees.